 11. Integrations and an open API

 Are you using a telephony application, a social listening application, an e-commerce application, and having to switch back and forth between them all day?
 Most businesses will need to use various applications throughout the day.
-A CRM for small business that provides an open API allows you to integrate those third-party apps with your CRM.
+A CRM for small business that provides an open API allows you to add integrations with those third-party apps with your CRM.

 An open API enables you to work with those apps from within your CRM, without having to switch between screens all day.
 It also syncs data from those apps into your CRM, so you have one source of data truth that the whole company can leverage for more informed decision making.